 What's in store for our young band of archers next?
 That would be telling.
 But the year is 1347.
 That's when the Black Death hit Belgium.
-This second volume in the series will be going into production as soon as JOURNEYS hits the market.
+This second volume in the series is now available!

 The plot thickens, new characters join the mix, and a few old ones return when they're least expected!
 Join the Journeys as they head back into another year of competitions.
 This volume is still being written, but it's nearing completion!